-Beginning January 1, 2022, CalRecycle Senate Bill (SB) 1383 will require everyone in California to recycle all organic waste, including paper, cardboard, yard materials, food scraps, and food-soiled paper.
+Beginning January 1, 2022, CalRecycle Senate Bill (SB) 1383 will require all residents, businesses, and multi-family properties in California to recycle all organic waste, including food waste, paper, cardboard, yard materials.

-California's Senate Bill 1383 is a state mandate to reduce the amount of organic waste sent to landfills and to recover 20% of edible food statewide that would otherwise be sent to landfills.
+SB 1383 is a state law aimed at reducing emissions by diverting the amount of organic waste sent to landfills and recovering edible food statewide that would otherwise be sent to landfills.
 Food waste is the second largest contributor of organic waste in landfills.
 When organic material is landfilled, it decomposes and produces methane, a potent greenhouse gas (GHG).

 The following businesses are eligible for an exemption waiver:

 - Businesses that generate at least 2 cubic yards of solid waste and less than 20 gallons of organic waste per week; or businesses that generate less than 2 cubic yards of solid waste and less than 10 gallons of organic waste per week.

 - Businesses that have no space on site for additional containers.

 - Businesses that utilize a landscaper to recycle all green waste offsite.